It’s happened to everyone.

 This is part of the reason why so many vintage Polaroid cameras have survived – they don’t have any batteries stored in the camera itself.
 Instead, the batteries are in each film cartridge, so there’s little chance of a leaky battery ruining the entire camera.
 While this system is wasteful in many ways, it’s why vintage Polaroid cameras are able to keep up many decades after their manufacture.

-Proprietary Lithium Versus AA Lithium
+Proprietary Lithium Versus Rechargeable AAs

 To be clear, I’m not ragging on the AA battery standard.
-In fact, I think AA batteries are a much better option than proprietary lithium packs or odd battery sizes.
+In fact, I think rechargeable AA batteries are a much better option than proprietary lithium packs or odd battery sizes.
 I much prefer the Fuji Instax Mini 11 with its two AA batteries over the built-in lithium packs of the new Polaroid Now cameras.

 AA batteries are easily replaced, while built-in packs are just that, built in.
-Rechargeable lithium batteries always eventually need to be replaced, so that Polaroid Now camera is e-waste in 7 years unless you can a) find a replacement battery and b) figure out how to take it apart, replace the battery, and put it back together.
+Rechargeable lithium batteries always eventually need to be replaced eventually, so that Polaroid Now camera is e-waste in 7 years unless you can a) find a replacement battery and b) figure out how to take it apart, replace the battery, and put it back together.
 Those are two big ifs.
 This is the same problem that is fueling the right to repair movement as manufacturers like Apple and Microsoft make their products increasingly difficult to service.

 The Way Forward